Rubber stamp

+A rubber stamp is an image or pattern that has been carved, molded, laser engraved, or vulcanized onto a sheet of rubber.
+Rubber stamping, also called stamping, is a craft in which some type of ink made of dye or pigment is applied to a rubber stamp, and used to make decorative images on some media, such as paper or fabric.

+Description

-A rubber stamp is an image or pattern that has been carved, molded, laser engraved or vulcanized onto a sheet of rubber.
-Rubber stamping, also called stamping, is a craft in which some type of ink made of dye or pigment is applied to rubber stamp.
-The rubber is often mounted onto a more stable object such as a wood, brick or an acrylic block.
-Increasingly the vulcanized rubber image with an adhesive foam backing is attached to a cling vinyl sheet which allows it to be used with an acrylic handle for support.
-These cling rubber stamps can be stored in a smaller amount of space and typically cost less than the wood mounted versions.
+A rubber stamp uses a raised-relief image molded into a sheet of rubber, often mounted onto a more stable object such as a wood, brick, or an acrylic block.
+For compactness, the vulcanized rubber image with an adhesive foam backing may be attached to a cling vinyl sheet which allows it to be used with an acrylic handle for support.
+These cling rubber stamps can be stored in a smaller amount of space, and typically cost less than the wood-mounted versions.
 They can also be positioned with a greater amount of accuracy due to the stamper's ability to see through the handle being used.
-Temporary stamps with simple designs can be carved from a potato.

 The ink-coated rubber stamp is pressed onto any type of medium such that the colored image is transferred to the medium.
 The medium is generally some type of fabric or paper.
 Other media used are wood, metal, glass, plastic, and rock.
-High-volume batik uses liquid wax instead of ink on a metal stamp.
+High-volume batik uses liquid wax instead of ink, with a metal stamp.

+There are three main types of rubber stamp inking technology: traditional stamps with a separate ink pad, self-inking stamps with a self-contained die that flips to make an imprint, and pre-inked stamps where the die material is impregnated with ink.

-Commercially available rubber stamps fall into three categories: stamps for use in the office, stamps used for decorating objects or those used as children's toys.
+Commercially available rubber stamps are marketed in three categories: stationery stamps for use in the office, stamps used for decorating objects, or those used as children's toys.

 Business rubber stamps

-There are three distinct types of rubber stamps: traditional, where the pad is in a separate container from the stamp; Self-inking stamps, which have a self-contained die that rests against the pad until the die is flipped 180 degrees to make an imprint; and pre-inked stamps, where the die itself is actually impregnated with the ink.

 Rubber stamps for business commonly show an address, corporate logo and business registration number.
 Some stamps also have movable parts that allow the user to adjust the date or the wording of the stamp.
 They are used to date incoming mail, as well as to denote special handling for documents.
 In some countries it is common practice for formal documents such as contracts to be rubber-stamped over the signature as additional evidence of authenticity.
 The objective is to authenticate the contracts, prevent forging, and increases efficiency as company executives do not have to separately sign individual company documents.

-Business stamps are generally available from stationers or direct from the manufacturer.
-Popular stamps include address stamps, standard word stamps such as received or payment due, and dater stamps.
-These stamps make up almost 30% sold annually.
+Business stamps are commonly obtained from stationery stores or directly from manufacturers.
+They encompass a variety of types, including address stamps, standard word stamps like "received" or "payment due," and dater stamps.
+These stamps collectively account for nearly 30% of annual sales in the industry.

 Other applications

-Rubber stamps are not exclusively used in the business world.
-Applications range from education to animals to the food and drinks industry.
-A few are listed below but there are many more outside of this list:
+Rubber stamps are used beyond the business and office world.
+Applications range from education to marking animals to the food and drinks industry.
+A few are listed below: